rohitkr404/TO-DO-web-app/README.md

-## TO-DO Web App Server-Side Controllers
+### TO-DO Web App Server-Side Controllers

 The server-side controllers of the TO-DO Web App are responsible for handling incoming requests and sending responses back to the client.
 There are two controllers: UserController and TaskController.

-UserController
+## UserController
-UserController is responsible for handling user-related requests such as registering a new user, logging in, getting user information, updating user information, and deleting a user account.
+**'UserController'** is responsible for handling user-related requests such as registering a new user, logging in, getting user information, updating user information, and deleting a user account.
 Here are the endpoints available in the UserController:

-POST /users/register: This endpoint is used to register a new user.
+**POST /users/register:** This endpoint is used to register a new user.
 It accepts a JSON payload containing the user details and returns a response with the newly created user entity.

-POST /users/login: This endpoint is used to log in a user.
+**POST /users/login:** This endpoint is used to log in a user.
 It accepts a JSON payload containing the user credentials and returns a response with the user entity if the credentials are valid.

  GET /users/{userId}: This endpoint is used to get user information by ID.
 It accepts a user ID as a path variable and returns a response with the user entity if it exists.

 PUT /users/{userId}: This endpoint is used to update user information.
 It accepts a user ID as a path variable and a JSON payload containing the updated user details.
 It returns a response with the updated user entity if the user exists.